-As a makeup artist I come across beards more often than you’d think; it’s not all lipgloss and lashes.
-Some guys grow them out of insecurity, using a beard to disguise something about their faces they don’t like.
-Sad but true.
+As a makeup artist I come across beards more often than you’d think; my world isn’t all lipgloss and lashes.
+Some guys grow them out of insecurity, using a beard to disguise something about their faces they don’t like, usually a failing jawline.
 Beards and stubble can also make a guy look more youthful.
 Contrary to the image of old bearded professor, it does work.

 I think there’s something in the argument that having a beard is a way of claiming your masculinity in a world where it’s all but vanished.
 It’s part of the ‘ruggedness’ argument but goes a bit deeper than that.
 Men are gathering in barbershops in a social environment which has modern meaning culturally but also cavemen tendencies.
 And good luck to them, the ladies have been doing it forever and it’s better than hunting.

 There are of course religious and cultural reasons for having full beards; the rule of Kesh in Sikhism is the practice of allowing hair to grow naturally as a symbol of respect for the perfection of God’s creation.